-Parsley contains Vitamins A, K, and antioxidants that can help flush toxins.
+Parsley contains Vitamins A and K and antioxidants that can help flush toxins.
 This spice does a lot of good as a natural breath freshener.
 It can also help relieve dry, itchy skin that causes self-biting in dogs.

-Try out a parsley tea or soup, and remember to completely remove any seeds before adding the spice to the dog’s meal.
+Try parsley tea or soup, and remember to remove any seeds entirely before adding the spice to the dog’s meal.

-Consult your vet before adding turmeric to your dog’s diet to be sure there would be zero interactions with medication the dog may be on.
+Consult your vet before adding turmeric to your dog’s diet to ensure there would be zero interactions with the dog’s medication.

 7. Anise Seeds

-A small number of ground anise seeds can relieve nausea and other digestive issues.
+A few ground anise seeds can relieve nausea and other digestive issues.
 This spice is also often mentioned as a reliable energy source for dogs.
 Use anise powder in moderate amounts to prevent stomach upset.

 Ground coriander seed or root is rich in thiamine, riboflavin, and essential minerals.
 It can be an excellent alternative to medications when your dog is experiencing stomach upset.
 Sprinkle a little on your dog’s dinner, as too much may cause diarrhea in dogs.

-If your dog has common food allergies, it might be safer to avoid coriander or keep an eye out for signs of vomiting or itchiness.
+If your dog has common food allergies, avoiding coriander or keeping an eye out for signs of vomiting or itchiness might be safer.

 Final thoughts on safe spices for dogs